lilWolf011/whatsapp-message-logger/README.md

 ```

 Scan the QR code that appears in the terminal.

+## Important
-**THE LOGGING WILL STOP WHEN YOU CLOSE YOUR TERMINAL!**
+THE **LOGGING WILL STOP WHEN YOU CLOSE YOUR TERMINAL!**
 My own suggestion would be to use this application on any windows vds.
 Unfortunately, **it does not support linux at the moment.**

 ## Licence: